zerob13/cwac-cam2/docs/CameraActivity.md

 Note that `CameraActivity` does not support being exported.
 Do not add an `<intent-filter>` to this activity or otherwise mark it as being exported.

+Also note that `CameraActivity` needs a theme with the native action bar, unless you use `skipConfirm()`, in which case `CameraActivity` should be able to work without an action bar.

 `CameraActivity` supports running in a separate process, via the `android:process` attribute.
 This ensures that the heap space